 An experienced Cincinnati juvenile defense lawyer is part attorney and part social worker.
 In addition to dealing with the legal process involving the juvenile’s charge, a good lawyer will work with the system to help the juvenile get the help and resources he or she needs to grow into a mature and productive adult.

-At Luftman, Heck & Associates, our criminal defense lawyers in Cincinnati have experience helping children and teens in the Cincinnati area who are facing charges in a juvenile court.
+At Luftman, Heck & Associates, our criminal defense attorneys in Cincinnati have experience helping children and teens in the Cincinnati area who are facing charges in a juvenile court.
 We’ll be there every step of the way to ensure that your child — and your family — understands what’s happening and what to expect from the process.
 We’ll apply our knowledge, experience, and compassion to getting the best possible result for your child.

 Don’t Enter the Juvenile Justice System Alone.
 Call Juvenile Defense Lawyer Brad Groene Today.